gregorplop/Limnie/README.md

 ## Issues and to-do list

+**(23/06/2019)**\
+Complete rewrite of the authentication mechanism in the case of I/O in an encrypted pool.\
+The initial event/cache mechanism has been abandoned.
+Now the application must know beforehand if the pool it wants to perform I/O on is encrypted and if so, ask for the password and provide it in the related methods.\
+The demo application has been updated accordingly.

 **(04/05/2019)**\
 Limnie has just been released as Alpha!
 At this point, it has never been battle-tested in the field and might be a bit rough around the edges.\